davidamichelson/CLAS3350/schedule.md

 ##	Thursday, April 20:	Dead Week: No Class, Research Day
 ##	Thursday, April 20:	Extra Credit: Lecture by Prof. Ljubomir Milanović (Optional)
 This is not a class session.
 See *(B)* for assignment details.

+“Sacral Topography of the Archbishopric of Ohrid (11th to the 13th centuries)” by Ljubomir Milanović, Senior Research Associate, Institute for Byzantine Studies, Serbian Academy for Sciences and Arts (https://www.byzinst-sasa.rs/eng/about-us).
+This lecture will be held on Thursday, April 20, 2023 at 4:10 PM in the Reading Room (Room 124) of the Divinity School.

 ##	Friday, April 21:	Optional Special Class Session with the VU Manuscript Collections
 This is not a class session.
 See *(B)* for assignment details.
 ##	Tuesday, May 2:	9:00-11:00 AM Final Exam Time